cocotb/cocotb/documentation/source/simulator_support.rst

     make SIM=verilator

-Verilator converts Verilog code to C++ code that is compiled.
-It does not support VHDL.
-One major limitation compared to standard Verilog simulators is that it does not support delayed assignments.
+One major limitation compared to standard Verilog simulators is that it does not support delayed assignments when accessed from cocotb.

 To run cocotb with Verilator, you need ``verilator`` in your PATH.